hamlet-io/docs/docs/in-depth/layers/tenant.md

 ```

 :::note
-All Hamlet CLI commands have useful help pages that can be accessed within the container:
+All hamlet CLI commands have useful help pages that can be accessed within the container:

 ```bash
 hamlet <command> --help